 So I’ve decided to tell my side of the story, hoping at least a few parents out there would connect with my experience.
 The first draft was more convoluted, and read more like a stream of consciousness.

-Then, when I saw in The Yale Journal for Humanities in Medicine Brian T. Maurer’s essay, I thought the journal might give me a chance to give the physicians and the nurses who read it a glimpse into what it’s like to be on the parent’s side.
+Then, when I saw in the now defunct The Yale Journal for Humanities in Medicine Brian T. Maurer’s essay, I thought the journal might give me a chance to give the physicians and the nurses who read it a glimpse into what it’s like to be on the parent’s side.
 I also wanted to make the medical professionals realize that what they write in their reports may sometimes be exploited by the schools.
 I re-wrote the original draft and sent it to the editor.

 If you read “Meds,” and would like to let me know what you think of it, feel free to leave a comment below.
 YJHM does not allow comments.

 The book that I say made me wince while I read it, because I did not want to believe in the stigma attached to having a child with mental or neurological illness is We’ve Got Issues: Children and Parents in the Age of Medication, by Judith Warner.
 In We’ve Got Issues, which received the National Alliance on Mental Illness’s 2010 Outstanding Media Award for Science & Health Reporting, Judith explains how the idea of writing about “the epidemic” of medicating children turned into a heartbreaking story of the state of children’s mental health in the United States, and lack of supports the parents get from the schools, the doctors, and the society.

 The other book I mention, the one written by three academics, is a much less known but by no means less interesting Medicating Children: ADHD and Pediatric Mental Health, by Rick Mayes, Catherine Bagwell, and Jennifer Erkulwater.

 Both are worthwhile reads.